metauni/metauni.github.io/index.md

 While metauni is meta in the sense of being *in the Metaverse*, it is also meta in the sense that we want to teach you how to build your own community like metauni.
 If you want to run your own metauni-style events and feel comfortable with Roblox Studio, you can find our tools [here](https://metauni.org/posts/make-your-own/tools) and instructions for setting up the Discord bot [here](https://metauni.org/posts/make-your-own/make-your-own).
 However, the simplest way is to use one of our private servers which should "just work":

+- [Circular Concept](https://www.roblox.com/games/8306474211/Circular-Concept#!/game-instances) with working boards, Admin Commands. `Free`.
-- [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with working boards, Admin commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)).
+- [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with working boards, Admin Commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)). `100 Robux/month`.

 Setup is easy: on the Roblox page click on the `Servers` and `Create Private Server`.
 For further instructions see the [private servers](http://metauni.org/posts/private/private) page.